 It is crucial to differentiate between supervising managers and supervising coaches within the context of supervision.
-A manager supervisor is responsible for overseeing employees, ensuring they meet goals and stay on track.
+A manager supervisor oversees employees, ensuring they meet goals and stay on track.
 In contrast, a coach supervisor focuses on guiding and supporting coaches, helping them refine their skills, maximize their potential, and enhance their coaching practice.
 As a management coach or mentor, you may find yourself in multiple roles, including a coach supervisor working with fellow coaches instead of employees.
 In such situations, you’ll be dealing with various coaching professionals, addressing complex issues, and managing relationships among coaches.
 This is where coaching supervision using Clean Language can be highly beneficial for clarifying issues and enhancing understanding.

 What is Coaching Supervision?